 During their time here, ACE participants will get involved in a variety of service programs.
 Further details on partners and service projects will be provided in the timeline as specified in the program overview.

-Students will work together as a team throughout their time in South Africa.
-Students will not be placed in individual assignments; instead, they will use their skills and experience to organize and implement a sports program.
-There will be numerous opportunities for students to hone their leadership skills and to take point on various aspects of the program.
+ACE participants will work together as a team throughout their time in South Africa.
+Participants will not be placed in individual assignments; instead, they will use their skills and experience to organize and implement educational programs together.
+There will be numerous opportunities for participants to hone their leadership skills and to take point on various aspects of the program.

-No prior experience in community development, childcare, teaching or construction is necessary; however, students with these skills or at least an interest in them will be highly beneficial to this program.
+No prior experience in community development, working with youth, or teaching is necessary; however, ACE participants with these skills or at least an interest in them will be highly beneficial to this program.
 Previous coursework in South African history, culture, music, and literature is not required but is strongly encouraged.
 All participants will be required to complete a Criminal Background Check prior to their arrival on the program.

 Ideal participants will be flexible, enthusiastic team players with the following competencies: